-These are documents that have been tabled in parliament, and have been ordered by parliament to be printed.
-Not all documents tabled in parliament are published in the parliamentary papers.
-Generally, only documents of some significance are included, such as:
+Parliamentary papers are documents which have been tabled in parliament and printed by parliament.
+Generally, only documents of some significance are included in the parliamentary papers, such as:

-Many parliaments are now publishing tabled documents on their websites.
-To access current tabled papers, first try the parliamentary website.
+While not all documents tabled in parliament are published in the parliamentary papers, many parliaments are now publishing tabled documents on their websites.
+To access current tabled papers, first, try the parliamentary website.
 For historical research, printed Parliamentary Papers remain an important source.

 Papers presented to the Queensland parliament have been published in a number of different publications.